 Finding out beforehand if you can be approved for a mortgage and for what amount allows you to focus on homes for sale in your price range.
 Moreover, sellers and realtors like dealing with someone who has been preapproved as opposed to someone who has not.
 Any mortgage lender will run the numbers for you and give you the terms of a potential loan.
 You are under no obligation to ultimately choose that lender for your mortgage.

-Finding the Real Estate Agent Who Is Right for You
+Find the Real Estate Agent Who is Right for You

 Shop around for the perfect fit.
 You want a real estate agent who understands your needs and who is willing to put in the time to satisfy you.
 Some real estate agents specialize in first-time buyers.
 The good ones can be invaluable in guiding you through the whole process.